Infant and Toddler Children

 Language: Encouraged to increase vocabulary, repeat words, and enjoy books/stories.

 Science/Math: Introduced to names of colors, shapes, and animals.
 Children will continue to discover the world around them through their five senses.

 Creativity: Under close supervision, children are provided with materials to create their own "masterpieces".

 Social/Self Help: Encouraged to make their needs and feelings known through sharing and turn taking.
 Family style serving is introduced during meals.

-Motor: Provides opportunities to strengthen their muscles through running, jumping, and kicking.
-Promotes hand eye coordination by stacking, stringing, and matching objects.
+Motor: Provide opportunities to strengthen their muscles through running, jumping, and kicking.
+Promote hand eye coordination by stacking, stringing, and matching objects.

 Language: Children are encouraged to talk to others during play, tell their own stories, and enjoy and care for books.

 Science/Math: Children are introduced to counting 1-10 and develop problem solving skills through use of puzzles.

 Creativity: Children are provided opportunities to mimic real life through dramatic play.

 Social/Self Help: Children are encouraged to use manners and follow directions.
 Potty training is introduced when children are ready.*